TA6 form changes: frequently asked questions

 Responding to your concerns

-“Having reflected on the strength of feeling expressed by members on this issue, we have this week decided to postpone compulsory implementation of the TA6 Property information form (5th edition) (2024) for accredited Conveyancing Quality Scheme (CQS) members for six months while we consult members further.
+Following this feedback, we decided to postpone compulsory implementation of the TA6 Property information form (5th edition) (2024) for accredited Conveyancing Quality Scheme (CQS) members.

-“In the coming weeks, we will consult members further about the content of the TA6 (5th edition) to ensure we understand the full range of member views.
+We have consulted members further about the content of the TA6 (5th edition) to ensure we understand the full range of views.
+The TA6 (5th edition) consultation took place from August to October 2024.

 Why did the Law Society not consult with members on the changes earlier?